RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Consistent-Network-Device-Naming.md

 For some Linux distributions like Ubuntu or Debian since some versions, the default naming for network devices is using the new nomenclature which is causing errors while using `airgeddon`.
+This is because a bug in airmon-ng which is already solved in modern versions.
+But if you are using s.

 __How to know if I am affected?__